Myrtle Beach Speedway

 Myrtle Beach Speedway (originally named Rambi Raceway) was a short track located on U.S. Route 501 near Myrtle Beach, South Carolina.
 The track was built in 1958.

 The speedway was a semi-banked asphalt oval track that spans 0.538 mi.The NASCAR Cup Series competed at the Speedway from 1958 through 1965.
 The NASCAR Busch Series raced at Myrtle Beach Speedway from 1988 to 2000.

 Over the years, Myrtle Beach Speedway has been the training grounds for some of NASCAR's biggest stars including Jeff Gordon (former Busch Series track record holder).
-All four generations of Pettys (Lee, Richard, Kyle, and Adam) and three generations of Earnhardts (Ralph, Dale Sr., Dale Jr., and Kelley) have taken a green flag around the asphalt oval that spans 0.538 mi.
+All four generations of Pettys (Lee, Richard, Kyle, and Adam) and three generations of Earnhardts (Ralph, Dale, Dale Jr., and Kelley) have taken a green flag around the asphalt oval that spans 0.538 mi.